sftpgo/docs/docs/config-file.md

     - `short_name`, string.
 Defines the short name to show next to the logo image and on the login page
     - `favicon_path`, string.
 Path to the favicon relative to `static_files_path`.
 For example, if you create a directory named `branding` inside the static dir and put the `favicon.ico` file in it, you must set `/branding/favicon.ico` as path.
     - `logo_path`, string.
 Path to your logo relative to `static_files_path`.
 The preferred image size is 256x256 pixel
-    - `login_image_path`, string.
-Path to a custom image to show on the login screen relative to `static_files_path`.
-The preferred image size is 900x900 pixel
     - `disclaimer_name`, string.
 Name for your optional disclaimer
     - `disclaimer_path`, string.
 Path to the HTML page with the disclaimer relative to `static_files_path` or an absolute URL (http or https).
     - `default_css`, list of strings.
 Optional path to custom CSS files, relative to `static_files_path`, which replaces the default CSS